 Step 4/5 – Add Domain Calculator Node (Optional)

-The Value Selection Widget still shows the label option ‘unknown’ for Country.
+The Value Selection Widget still shows the label option ‘unknown’ for the column ‘Country’.
 To skip the ‘unknown’ option in the selection widget you can use a Domain Calculator node before the component.
 It will recalculate the domain and apply the filter to the data.
 The complete workflow is shown in Figure 8

-When the workflow is executed you can right-click the component and select Interactive View: Component from the context menu.
+When the workflow is executed you can right-click the component and select Open view.
 This will show the available Views and Widgets that have been encapsulated in the component.
-From here you can interact with your Data App, e.g. for testing purposes.
+From here you can interact with your data app, e.g. for testing purposes.

 Step 5/5 – Change the Layout of the Composite View

 Finally, you might want to change the layout of the composite view.
 You can do this through the Visual Layout Editor, that provides a simple drag and drop approach to get a layout of your choice.
-To do so, right-click the component and click Open.
+To do so, right-click the component and click Component > Open component.
 The layout editor button in the toolbar is now accessible to you as shown in Figure 9.